president-not-sure/mpv-interpolation/README.md

 - Podman
 - mpv (Flatpak or baremetal)
 - An internet connection
+- GPU drivers and multimedia codecs should preferably be installed

 ## Build MVTools and RIFE libraries and download RIFE models